luapower/luapower.github.io/building.md

 [ragel 6.8 (only for harfbuzz)](http://www.jgoettgens.de/Meine_Bilder_und_Dateien/ragel-vs2012.7z)
 ----

-> Don't use GCC 4.8 to build luajit.
-And with all due respect, don't bug me about build scripts not working if you're using a different toolchain.
-I don't like building things any more than anyone with a soul does.

 ## Building on Windows for Windows (64bit)

-Stay tuned.
+Stay tuned (or check out MinGW-w64).

 ## Building on Linux for Linux (32bit and 64bit)

 You probably have gcc and make installed already.
 If you have GCC 4.7+ that's even better.
 Just run the appropriate build scripts for your architecture (32bit or 64bit).

-## Building on Windows for Linux (32bit and 64bit)
+## Building from Windows or OSX for Linux (32bit and 64bit)

-If you are on Windows and you want to compile for Linux and don't want to mess with a cross-compiler, here is a quick method to build binaries for Linux from a Windows environment.
+If you are on Windows or OSX and you want to compile for Linux and don't want to mess with a cross-compiler, here is a quick method to build Linux binaries from a Windows or OSX (or even Linux) environment.

 * Grab VirtualBox
 * Grab TinyCore